pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Test case steps 5-1
 1. As a regular user/admin user navigate to the Add Memory page and click the Add Memory button
 2. Enter/select values for tournament, memory image, memory name, description, date and stadium
-3. Click Add Memory
+3. Click Add Memory.
+The user is not asked to enter any information they have already entered
 4. Login to AWS, select S3 and bucket ci-ms3-football-memories
 5. Login to Mongodb, select the MS3Cluster, select the relevant database and click on the memories collection

 ### Expected Result 5-1
 1. An error message is displayed beside each field
 2. All fields are updated to green with the relevant Looks good message
-3. The memory is displayed in the memories page, and in the my memories filter
+3. The memory is displayed in the memories page, and in the my memories filter.
+The user is not asked to enter any information they have already entered
 4. The memory image is visible in the s3 bucket with a unique timestamp
 5. The memory is created and the values for tournament, memory image, memory name, description, date and stadium